 If your sexual abuse solicitor successfully recovers sexual abuse compensation, they will deduct a success fee from your award.
 This amount is a legally capped percentage.
 Should your solicitor not secure compensation, they usually won’t ask for payment for their services.

 To find out more information about sexual abuse claims, get in touch with our advisors.
-They’re here to answer any questions you have and provide examples of sexual abuse settlements that our panel have secured in the past.
+They’re here to answer any questions you have and provide examples of sexual abuse settlements that our solicitors have secured in the past.
 In addition to a free claim valuation, they can assess your claim’s chances of success.
-If it seems like it might be successful, they can connect you with one of the lawyers from our panel.
+If it seems like it might be successful, they can connect you with one of our lawyers.

 To speak to us: